-The goal of this element is to design and construct cut-and-ini slopes in a manner to minimize erosion.
-This ele ement does not apply to my projec ct becau ise: No cut slopes over 4 feet high or 4 feet high will exceed 3 feet hor engineered slope protection. foot vertical, and no fill slopes over is no requirement for additional Other Reason / Additional Comm ments: If it de If it does apply, describe the steps you will take and select the BMPs you will use: Addit ional Comments: Check the BMPs you will use: C120 Temporary & Permanent Seeding C205 Subsurface Drains C207 Check Dams C204 Pipe Slope Drains C206 Level Spreader C208 Triangular Silt Dike (Geotextile-Encased Check Dam)
+The go pal of this element is to design and construct cut-and-fill slopes in a manner to minimize erosion.
+This ele ement does not apply to my project because: No cut slopes over 4 feet high or slopes steeper than 2 feet horizontal to 1 foot vertical, and no fill slopes over 4 feet high will exceed 3 feet horizontal to 1 foot vertical.
+Therefore, there is no requirement for additional engineered slope protection.
+Other Reason / Additional Comments: If it do oes apply, describe the steps you will take and select the BMPs you will use: Addit ional Comments: cut s slopes will be protected with plastic sheeting (BMP C123) until stabilized

+Check the BMPs you will use:

+• 2 , / C120 Temporary & Permanent Seeding C205 Subsurface Drains C207 Check Dams C204 Pipe Slope Drains C206 Level Spreader C208 Triangular Silt Dike (Geotextile-Encased Check Dam)